 5. Strong-Minded People Think in Terms of Opportunities, Not Limitations

-Strong-minded people think in terms of opportunities, not problems.
-So, when they embark on something new, they understand that limitations are imminent, but they do not make them a center of their interest.
+People with a strong mind think in terms of opportunities, not problems.
+So, when they embark on something new, they understand that limitations are imminent, but they do not make them the center of their interest.
 Opportunities, which exist both with limitations and because of limitations, is what drives them forward.

 Every time you leave a familiar zone to find new opportunities, notice whether you invent constraints that are not there and focus on limitations as reasons to return back.
 That’s you traveling with your brakes on!
 Only by releasing your grip on those brakes can you truly go into uncharted territories where a lot of things become possible.

 6. Strong-Minded People Deal with Others in a Flexible Way

 When we deal with other people, to establish our importance, we often choose to take an uncompromising position and fight until we are the last one standing.
 It shows in negotiations, in our teamwork, and in our relationships.
 We think it makes us strong, but fail to notice how this desire to always win suffocates us.

 Strong-minded people choose to be flexible over immovable when dealing with others.
 They know that being rigid closes off a lot of opportunities for them.
 Moreover, being open to opportunities, they do not think in terms of zero-sum-game, where one has to lose for the other to win.
 They compromise to seek ways for everyone to improve in the long term.

 Being flexible starts with loosening a grip on the need to always be right, to always know it all, and to always be in control.
 Think of the times you feel the urge to reach for these weapons.
 More often than not, you are inflexible not because of the subject of negotiations itself but because you want to prove that you matter.